 A True Vermont Country Inn

-In true Vermont Country Inn form, The Wildflower Inn proudly serves up extraordinary country fare each morning featuring our famous blueberry pancakes, and exertly prepared and creatively delicious dinners at our Juniper's Restaurant.
+In true Vermont Country Inn form, The Wildflower Inn proudly serves up extraordinary country fare each morning featuring our famous blueberry pancakes, and expertly prepared and creatively delicious dinners at our Juniper's Restaurant.

 Recognized by Great Travel Publications

-CLICK HERE to read what they wrote.
-Recommended by Red Tricyle, Yankee Magazine’s Travel Guide to New England, New England Travel and Life, Vermont Magazine, and National Geographic Traveler.
+Recommended by Red Tricycle, Yankee Magazine’s Travel Guide to New England, New England Travel and Life, Vermont Magazine, and National Geographic Traveler.
 Our Vermont country inn, tucked into the rolling hills of the Northeast Kingdom offers great family fun, romantic getaways, kid spaces, mountain and fat biking on Kingdom Trails right out your door, skiing at nearby Burke Mountain Ski Resort, spectacular fall foliage viewing, and an authentic country vacation experience with old-fashioned charm and hospitality – everything you’ve been dreaming of for your Vermont vacation getaway!

 Activities & Attractions